How is the rental market performing?

 While having a property portfolio can potentially help a person build wealth, it is not a simple process.
-You can not just sit back and watch the money roll in.
+Those that can sit back and watch the money roll in are in the minority.

 One of the first things to note that can build over time with your property portfolio is its value.
 With a rise in market prices generally comes a rise in the value of your asset.

-This value is inherently tied to the market though, so if the market trends downward the price of your property will too.
+This value is inherently tied to the market though, so if the market trends downward the price of your property can too.